$23.95 @ Amazon 5* Star Reviews

-Aialik Bay's glacial basin is one of the top destinations, for boaters and kayakers, in the Kenai Fjords National Park.
+The Aialik Bay glacial basin, in upper Aialik Bay, is one of the premier destinations for boaters and kayakers in the Kenai Fjords National Park.

 Hikers can explore the south moraine of Aialik Glacier where the ice terminus is land-based but slowly receding.
 Glaciologists suggest that Aialik Glacier rested on its terminal moraine (4.5 miles away) sometime prior to 1700.
 The glacier then retreated into the deep water of the glacial basin.
 By all accounts, Aialik Glacier has greatly diminished in size and surface elevation, especially seen along the margins and along the S moraine.
 The glacier's tidewater ice front has hovered in the vicinity of Middle Rock for more than a century.